Tom Griffiths – Trumpet

 Stephen Calow – Tuba

 Stephen Calow is a freelance Tuba player based in London.
-He has performed with several professional orchestras including the London Symphony Orchestra, London Philharmonic Orchestra, Philharmonia Orchestra, BBC Symphony Orchestra, City of Birmingham Symphony Orchestra, Bournemouth Symphony Orchestra, London Sinfonietta, Royal Ballet Sinfonia and the Orchestra of the Royal Opera House, Covent Garden.
+He has performed with many professional orchestras including the London Symphony Orchestra, London Philharmonic Orchestra, Royal Philharmonic Orchestra, Philharmonia Orchestra, BBC Symphony Orchestra, City of Birmingham Symphony Orchestra, Bournemouth Symphony Orchestra, London Sinfonietta, Royal Ballet Sinfonia and the Orchestra of the Royal Opera House, Covent Garden.
 Stephen has been Tuba player in Kensington Brass since its inception in 2011.

-Outside of the concert hall, Stephen regularly performs with Oompah Brass and has played Sousaphone with Hackney Colliery Band and Box 9 Drumline.
+Outside of the concert hall, Stephen regularly performs with Oompah Brass.
 He has also recorded at Abbey Road and Air studios for both classical and commercial releases.

 Stephen is from Leicestershire and in 2017 he graduated with a Masters degree from the Royal College of Music, where he studied with Owen Slade, Lee Tsarmaklis and Peter Smith.